 - oil to fry the eggplants, depending on the pan size (for the tradition extra virgin olive oil, or if you prefer also peanuts oil can be ok)

 - First let’s cut the eggplants into slices of about 4/5 mm thick (but someone prefer to do it thicker, also up to 1 cm: that’s up to you).
 You can choose if cutting the eggplants vertical or horizontal, and you can choose to remove the peel or not (the violet of the peel give an extra color, which is nice to the eye).
 Take a colander and put the slices on each other, adding some coarse sea salt on each slice.
 Then put a weight on them, so it will drain their bitter liquids out.
 Wait at least 2 or 3 hours (or even a whole night long).
-You can skip this step if you are 100% sure to have not bitter eggplants.
+It’s always better to get rid of the liquids if you have to fry.

 - Do the same with the buffalo mozzarella: leave it to dry for the same time, or even more (the best is if you remove the mozzarella from its water, you cut in half or in slices and you leave it to dry in the fridge all night long: you’ll find all its liquid on the bottom the following morning).

-- When the time has passed, wash the eggplant slices under running water, then squeeze them and dry them very well.
+- When the time has passed, wash very fast the eggplant slices under a little running water (they don’t have to reabsorb water, but just remove the extra salt), then squeeze them and dry them very well.
 Be sure to have enough kitchen paper at home, we’ll need some later too 🙂

 - Then let’s heat the oil in a frying pan (but before pass the eggplant slices in the flour in the case you would like to do that).
 The ideal temperature is 175/180 °C, you can help yourself with a thermometer, what’s important is not to reach the smoke point of the oil.
 When the oil is hot enough add 3-4 slices of eggplants at each time, no more otherwise the temperature of the oil will drop too down and it’s not the best to fry.
 Fry them just for few seconds on both sides, the time to turn them into a nice golden color, and then lay them on a tray with absorbing paper.
 Drain the exceeding oil well, if necessary change the paper more times.
 Salt: in my opinion they got enough salt previously while cleaning out the bitter liquids, but if you want you can add some extra salt now.